measurement-kit/measurement-kit/CONTRIBUTING.md

 ## How to contribute code

+For guidelines on what coding style we follow refer to the [coding style document] (/doc/coding-style.md).

 ### 1. Fork

 You should first create a fork of measurement-kit by clicking on the fork button and